nextflow-io/nf-co2footprint/docs/usage/extension.md

 #### From the command line
 The command line functionality utilizes Nextflow configs, like the regular plugin (see [parameters.md](./pa rameters.md)).
-It is recommended to set the output paths and a fixed carbon intensity value (`ci`) from within the config.
+It is recommended to set the output paths and a fixed carbon intensity value (`ci`) in the config.
 ```bash
 nextflow plugin nf-co2footprint:postRun --config <path_to_nextflow.config> --tracePath <path_to_execution_trace.txt>
 ```

-#### From within a workflow run
+#### Within a workflow through functions
 The interaction follows the [Nextflow extension function schema](https://nextflow.io/docs/latest/plugins/developing-plugins.html).
 ```Nextflow
 include { calculateCO2 } from 'plugin/nf-co2footprint'